 Start by integrating keywords that you already use on your website, and use the Google Adwords Keyword Tool to pinpoint other relevant keywords.
 Just keep in mind, the most searched words aren’t always best since they come with a lot of competition.
 So sometimes it is smarter to choose lower volume keywords that more specifically match your niche and are not as competitive.

 When using your keywords, try to incorporate them into your titles as much as possible as they carry the most weight in the “eyes” of search engines.
 Sometimes this can be a pain to do when you’re trying to come up with something catchy, but it’s worth the effort and, with a little creativity, you can use your keywords and have a captivating title.

 11. Analyze the Data

 Data tracking has long been a strategy for standard SEO, and it’s equally helpful with social SEO.
 In fact, with Google Analytics, you can specifically track the social media traffic to your website.

-To do this, just create a custom segment in your Google Analytics Report:
+To do this, create a custom report in Google Analytics:

-- Go to your dashboard, click on “Traffic Sources”
+- Go to your dashboard, click on “Acquisition” in the side menu.

 Google Analytics is great tool because you can track the success of the links you have posted.
 Not only does it show the URL, it also shows the numbers of visits, page views, and the average amount of time that people stay on your page.